Proposed United States invasion of Venezuela: Second presidency of Donald Trump

-The US began deploying naval assets to the Caribbean in August 2025 with the stated goal of opposing drug cartels; the Associated Press reported that the "U.S. government has not signaled any planned land incursion from the thousands of personnel being deployed, and analysts and current and former government officials see no possibility of an invasion in Venezuela".
-Maduro responded to the deployment by mobilizing over four million soldiers of the Bolivarian Militia across Venezuela, while saying that the country was at "maximum preparedness" for a possible American attack.
+The United States began deploying naval assets to the Caribbean in August 2025 with the stated goal of opposing drug cartels; the Associated Press reported that the "U.S. government has not signaled any planned land incursion from the thousands of personnel being deployed, and analysts and current and former government officials see no possibility of an invasion in Venezuela".
+Maduro responded to the deployment by calling for people to join the Bolivarian Militia, and stated that the country was at "maximum preparedness" for a possible American attack.

+Time stated that four million members of the Bolivarian Militia were mobilized on 18 August.
+PBS stated that the authorities' 4.5 million estimate of the Bolivarian Militia membership had been "long" unchanged, and in August 2025 was "certainly an overcount".
 CNN reported in September 2025 that Trump was considering a range of options for military strikes against drug cartels operating on Venezuelan soil, including potential targets inside the country, as part of a broader strategy aimed at weakening Maduro, according to multiple sources briefed on the administration's plans.